cyrille-artho/modbat/src/test/scala/modbat/tutorial/README.md

 * If an iterator goes beyond the last element, NoSuchElementException is thrown.
 * If the collection has been modified, ConcurrentModificationException is thrown.

+## Compile and run

+You compile the model as before with `sh compile.sh`.
+You run the model by using `sh runLinkedList.sh`, a different shell script that runs this model and generates 1000 tests.

 ### How to orchestrate multiple models ###

 ```scala